kubeflow/pipelines/samples/contrib/aws-samples/simple_train_pipeline/README.md

 An example pipeline with only train component.

 # Prerequisites
-1. Install kubeflow on an EKS cluster in AWS. https://www.kubeflow.org/docs/aws/deploy/install-kubeflow/
+1. Install Kubeflow on an EKS cluster in AWS. https://www.kubeflow.org/docs/aws/deploy/install-kubeflow/
 2. Get and store data in S3 buckets.
 You can get sample data using this code
    `aws s3 cp s3://m-kfp-mnist/mnist_kmeans_example/data s3://<your_bucket_name>/mnist_kmeans_example/data`
 3. Prepare an IAM role with permissions to run SageMaker jobs and access to S3 buckets. https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html
-   Go to you AWS account -> IAM -> Roles -> Create Role -> select sagemaker service -> Next -> Next -> Next -> Give some name -> Create Role -> Click on the role that you created -> Attach policy -> AmazonS3FullAccess -> Attach Policy -> Note down the role ARN
+   Go to you AWS account -> IAM -> Roles -> Create Role -> Select SageMaker Service -> Next -> Next -> Next -> Give "SageMakerExecutorKFP" as Role Name -> Create Role -> Click on the role that you created -> Attach policy -> AmazonS3FullAccess -> Attach Policy -> Note down the role ARN
-4. Add 'aws-secret' to your kubeflow namespace.
+4. Add 'aws-secret' to your Kubeflow namespace.
 5. Compile the pipeline:
    `dsl-compile --py training-pipeline.py --output training-pipeline.tar.gz`
 6. In the Kubeflow UI, upload this compiled pipeline specification (the .tar.gz file) and click on create run.